The HSC Pediatric Skilled Nursing Facility

 Recommended visiting hours are from 9AM to 7 PM but you and others of your choosing have access to your child 24 hours a day 7 days a week.

 We also have communal amenities available for use, including:

 - Parent lounge with a television, comfortable sofa, a table and chairs, microwave and a refrigerator.

 Our physicians and nurse practitioners, nurses, and respiratory therapists are experienced and trained in caring for children with a wide range of medical needs.
-Along with our care team, we provide on-site specialty consultations in cardiology, pulmonology, gastroenterology and nutrition, ophthalmology, neurology, infectious disease and physical medicine by Children’s National Medical Center specialists.
+Along with our care team, we provide on-site specialty consultations in cardiology, pulmonology, gastroenterology and nutrition, ophthalmology, neurology, infectious disease and physical medicine by specialists from Children’s National Hospital.

 If your child needs to go to appointments with referring or specialty providers, not at HSC, HSC will provide transportation, as well as staff to accompany your child. as needed.
 Parents/guardians are encouraged to accompany their child to doctor’s appointments.

 Other clinical services offered on-site include:

 - Basic Dental Exam